microsoft/fast/specs/slider/slider.md

 A developer can inject labels on the slider into the default slot, if they use `slider-label` elements those will be styled a specific way internally and any part of that style can be overridden.
 Styles and items intending to be placed in the default slot can be replaced as needed.

 - *A designer customizing the component.*
-A designer can override any internal styling applied to the slotted labels, the background track, the slider track and the thumb(s) if appropriate.
+A designer can override any internal styling applied to the slotted labels, the track, the progress track and the thumb(s) if appropriate.

 ### Features
 - Implement your own thumb UI, default provided